 In 2018, our company’s Foundation announced a $1.5 million, four-year (2018–2021) grant to the Alzheimer’s Association, Massachusetts/New Hampshire chapter to expand its Dementia Care Coordination program in Massachusetts and take it to Maine, New Hampshire and Rhode Island.
-The program increases access to care and support for people who are living with Alzheimer’s disease and their caregivers in underserved urban and rural areas.
+The program increases access to care and support for people living with Alzheimer’s disease and their caregivers in underserved urban and rural areas.

-As part of this evidence-informed model, a health care provider or payer refers the caregiver for a consultation with a memory specialist, who develops an individualized care plan.
+As part of this evidence-informed model, a health care provider or payer refers the caregiver for a consultation with a memory specialist who develops an individualized care plan.
 The plan is designed to help manage the patient’s symptoms and behaviors, connect caregivers to needed resources in the community, and overcome barriers to care and support.

 To provide ongoing support for patients and caregivers, the program also includes:

 - New and more frequent forms of follow-up with patients and families, including telephone calls, emails, texts and chats that increase the likelihood of reaching caregivers

 - Telephone support groups for patients and caregivers